-The course is examined at the end of two years in the four skill areas of listening, reading, writing and speaking.
-GCSE Spanish has a foundation tier, grades 1 to 5, and a higher tier, grades 4 to 9, and all four skills must be taken at the same tier, in the same series.
+The course is examined at the end of two years in the four skill areas of listening, speaking, reading and writing.
+GCSE Spanish has a Foundation Tier (grades 1 to 5) and a Higher Tier (grades 4 to 9), and all four skills must be taken at the same tier in the same series.